praekeltfoundation/vumi2/README.md

 1. Install the Python and Ruff extensions
 1. In settings, check the "Python > Linting: Mypy Enabled" box
-1. In settings, set the "Python > Formatting: Provider" to "black"
+1. In settings, set the "Python > Formatting: Provider" to "black" (apparently "ruff format" isn't supported by the Python extension yet and "black" is probably close enough)
 1. If you want to have formatting automatically apply, in settings, check the "Editor: Format On Save" checkbox

 Alternatively, add the following to your `settings.json`: